What does it take to start a small business?

 Many of the same grants are awarded annually.
 So if you didn’t win this year, you can reapply next year.
 Including what you’ve done during that year could make a big difference in your favor, especially if it’s in line with the grant organization’s goals.

-Grant officers may have good reason to appreciate business insurance.
-According to a study from the Small Business Administration, 36%-53% of small businesses surveyed reported being involved in a lawsuit in a given year.
+Grant officers may have good reasons to appreciate business insurance.
+According to a study from the Small Business Association Office of Advocacy, 36%-53% of small businesses surveyed reported being involved in a lawsuit in a given year.

-While you may only apply for a grant once a year, your business insurance is working for you 24/7/365.
-It’s not only there to help protect you against claims, it can provide the same kind of assurance to customers, vendors, and financial institutions as it does to grant officers.
+While you may apply for a grant only once a year, your business insurance is working for you 24/7/365.
+It can help protect you against claims and provide the same kind of assurance to customers, vendors, and financial institutions as it does to grant officers.

-You can get started online right now, or you can speak with one of our helpful and friendly insurance pros.
-You can reach them at 855-869-5183.
-They’re there to walk you through the simple process Monday through Friday from 8 a.m. to 8 p.m.
+You can get started online right now.
+If you have questions or need expert advice, one of our friendly insurance pros can help.
+You can reach them at 844-654-7272, Monday through Friday from 8 a.m. to 8 p.m.
 (ET).

 And once you get started, it usually takes just 10 minutes, which could give you a nice break from working on those grant applications.